2 week North Island itinerary and travel guide

 A few tips for visiting the North Island

 • You can easily do this itinerary in either a campervan/motorhome or in a rental car, staying in Airbnbs and motels.
-A campervan will let you get a bit more adventurous if you’re up for it.
+A campervan will let you get a bit more adventurous if you’re up for it — there are some amazing coastal camping spots in the North Island.

 • Two weeks is the perfect amount of time for a road trip around the North Island.
 This gives you enough time to experience the top things to do in the North Island, while not having to rush, skip places, or have long driving days.